nehabhavsar2005/society-maintenance-tracker/README.md

 Rewrite my README.md completely.

 The project is already complete.
 Do NOT change any code, folders, configuration files, or documentation.
 Only rewrite README.md.

-I want a world-class GitHub README that looks like a premium open-source project similar to Vercel, Supabase, Appwrite, Cal.com, Payload CMS, or shadcn/ui.
->>>>>>> a3b6eb2bbadc375edd54ac9a61ac14117d017b2f

-The README should be visually attractive, interactive, professional, and recruiter-friendly.

 Requirements: